 After a while I could see his flickering headlight come over a rise as the bike bounced on stutter bumps.
 We hung out a while at the station and my plan coincided with Dan’s to cross at the Torres del Paine crossing, however Charlie was considering going further south to the crossing near Puerto Natales.

-He decided to cross with us and it was probably 10 miles or less of gravel to reach the quiet little outpost to exit Argentina and then a few kilometers to enter Chile.
+He decided to cross with us and it was probably 10 miles or less of gravel to reach the quiet little outpost where we exited Argentina and then a few kilometers later entered Chile.
 The crossings are so nice and professional I actually enjoyed them.

-On the Chilean side, the road is absolutely perfect concrete from the border and it almost seems like a snub to Argentina and it's rutted gravel road.
+On the Chilean side, the road is absolutely perfect concrete from the border and it almost seems like a snub to Argentina and its substandard rutted gravel road.

 All of us were undecided as to whether we would stay in Torres or continue to Puerto Natales, but Charlie needed gas and went into the little town to look while Dan and I made a run towards the park.
 It was getting late in the day and the asphalt road had many large sections missing with the requisite deep gravel.
 It had turned into a long day and the sun was dropping and we turned off onto another gravel road to try and get a high elevation view of the lake and mountains.
-The main entrance still lay 60 km away and had heard reports that the park was closed due to flooding, but had no idea if it was so.
-Another rider who told us the campground was full and both of us decided to head for Puerto Natales.
+The main park entrance still lay 60 km away and I'd heard reports that the park was closed due to flooding, but had no idea if it was still so.
+Another rider told us the campground was full, so we made the decision to head on for Puerto Natales.

 When I rolled into the port city about 45 minutes later, I was surprised to find it a nice, almost quaint place.
 I was expecting an ugly port city but it was not.
 Dan had booked a place and headed for it, while I found a coffee shop and began looking for lodgings when Charlie texted me and came over to search for a hotel.